Kmnda/Todo-App/README.md

 **A:** Good!
 That means your app is working.
 To test the panel, you must generate errors.
 Use the `/simulate-error` endpoint or the traffic generator's error mode.

 ---
-*Created by the DevOps Team.
+*Created by me .
 Saturday, 13 December 2025.*